vcmi/vcmi/docs/modders/Bonus/Bonus_Types.md

 	- for deathStareCommander: number of creatures to kill, total amount of killed creatures is (attacker level / defender level) \* val
 	- for all other subtypes: chance to kill, counted separately for each unit in attacking stack, percentage.
 At most (stack size \* chance) units can be killed at once, rounded up
 - addInfo:
 	- SpellID to be used as hit effect.
-If not set - 'deathStare' spell will be used
+If not set - 'deathStare' spell will be used.
+If set to "accurateShot" battle log messages will use alternative description

 ### SPECIAL_CRYSTAL_GENERATION